aGitHasNoName/pandasBasics/readme.md

-## Materials now available for Day One and Day Two.
+## Materials now available for Day One, Two, and Three.